DeltaManiac/deltamaniac.github.io/vault/dailybyte.d6.md

 ---
 id: diI4VBMv8iMMUStWIFnUE
-title: Day 6
+title: Longest Common Shared Prefix
 desc: ''
-updated: 1628434973356
+updated: 1629045544705
 created: 1628398041141
 nav_order: 6
 ---

 # Problem

 This question is asked by Microsoft.

 Given an array of strings, return the longest common prefix that is shared amongst all strings.

 Note: you may assume all strings only contain lowercase alphabetical characters.

 Ex: Given the following arrays...